Directed by Gurinder Chandha (1)

 Joe: Look.
 2 operations later and it's still useless.
 Yours affect your game?

 Jess: Nah it just looks awful.
 I was 8.
 My mum was working overtime at Heathrow.
 And I was trying to cook beans on toast.
 When I jumped up to the grill to get the toast, my trousers caught light so my sister put me in the bath, poured cold water over me and pulled them off.
 About half my skin came off too.
+Joe: Sorry.

 Jess: I know - put me off beans on toast for life.